YingLiu4203/old-dev-blog/_posts/2017-09-12-Angular-NgModule-DI-Routing.note.md

 Don't specify app-wide singleton providers in a shared module because lazy-loaded module makes its own copy of the service.
 Put singleton service into a so-called `CoreModule` and only import it once in `AppModule`.
 Add a guard to a module to check if the module was previously loaded.

 Create a `SharedModule` with the components, driectives and pipes that are used widely in your app.
-Shared module may re-export other widget modules but should not have `providers`.
+Shared modules may re-export other widget modules but should not have `providers`.
+There is no need to declare modules in `imports` to export them in `exports`.
+Group shared modules together and export them in a shared module makes code simpler.

 Create a `CoreModule` with `provides` as a pure service module for the singleton services.
 It performs the following functions:
 * declares root level components.
-* imports root router module.
 * exports components used by app module selector (no need to export routed root-level components), root route module.
-* declares shared singlton services
+* declares shared singlton service providers.

 Import it int he root `AppModule` only.